billwuqin/AI-Consumable-YANG-Data-Model-Evolution/ACTION.md

 - Semantic Metadata: Utilizing YANG Model to provide the Natural Language Context or Constraint information required by LLMs.

-- Discovery: Developing a mechanism for AI agents to dynamically discover supported YANG modules via MCP.
+- Discovery: Developing a mechanism for AI agents to dynamically discover supported Prompt Templates corresponding to a set of YANG modules via MCP.

 Protocol changes or extensions to the YANG language itself remain the responsibility of the NETCONF WG and NETMOD WG respectively.